 The Multi-Cultural Center programs seek to develop a community in which individuals of diverse backgrounds may come together to thrive in an environment where inclusion is evident.
 Through supporting GLBT groups, Multi-Cultural Student Union, and broadening multi-cultural awareness, our programs aim to promote the value of diversity and prepare students to be competitive in a global society and changing workforce.
 The Multicultural Center is found on the Green Level near the Arts & Sciences offices.

 The Women’s Resource Center (WRC) is provided to be a space for Dunwoody Women.
-The WRC can be used to study in private, to socialize, to celebrate achievements, to find resources and information, to browse through literature and magazines, or simply appreciate the photography and artwork displayed within.
+Located in Black 36, the WRC can be used to study in private, to socialize, to celebrate achievements, to find resources and information, to browse through literature and magazines, or simply appreciate the photography and artwork displayed within.

 The WRC is the primary meeting location for Dunwoody’s Kate’s Club*, which is an organization dedicated to the diverse populations of Dunwoody Women.
 Kate’s Club events are organized for socializing, networking, and learning about incredible women and their contributions to history.
 The WRC also serves as a gathering place for organizations like WomenVenture, and Women Build.
 The WRC is located on the Black Level just west of the Library.